What is AIML?

 What is an API alert?

 When your application gets close to or exceeds a limitation you will be alerted via email.
 Please see the Limits section for more questions about limitations.

 What is an application (app) ID and user key?

 To access the API you need both a user key and application ID for authentication.
 Your user key must never be shared with anyone else, and if you ever have reason to believe that it has been compromised, regenerate the key on your Account Page.

 How can I find my user key?

-You may find your user key (and regenerate it) on your Account Page, and under the “Custom Application” Integration on the Deploy page.
+You may find your user key (and regenerate it) on your Account Page, under the Pandorabots API Channel on the Deploy page.